 - Health and wellness education

-The training helps candidates develop what it takes to be part of a primary care team.
-And it gets new health coaches thinking about the things they can do to champion their role throughout the care center — as well as the best way to integrate with providers and patients.
+The training helps health coaches develop the skills necessary to join a primary care team, and it gets them thinking about things they can do to champion their role in the care center as they integrate with providers and patients.

 The Vera difference improves results and morale

-Vera’s key differentiation is the recognition that trust is foundational to develop the patient-provider relationship — and it must be earned.
+What makes Vera so different from other healthcare providers is our recognition that trust is foundational in developing the relationship between patient and provider, and it must be earned.
 Vera health coaches develop trust by building empathy and rapport with providers and patients, which reverberates in positive ways throughout each care center.
-Health outcomes improve for patients, and care teams feel heard and supported.
+Health outcomes improve for patients, and care teams feel heard and supported as well.

-When personal stories and statistics of provider burnout are becoming more and more prevalent, it’s reassuring to know that there are care models designed to put people above profit.
-Few things in the workplace feel more rewarding than seeing your daily contribution benefit the people around you — and our health coaches certainly fulfill that need and so much more.
+While personal stories and statistics of provider burnout are becoming more and more prevalent, it’s reassuring to know that there are care models designed to put people above profit.
+Few things in the workplace feel more rewarding than seeing your daily contribution benefit the people around you — and Vera health coaches certainly fulfill that need and so much more.